NativeScript/NativeScript/tools/notes/HandlingErrors.md

 After calling `trace.error()` consider just returning from the function you are currently in without completing.

 There are cases when code execution jumps between native code (ex.
 Android/iOS SDKs) and JavaScript trough callbacks.
 In those cases it is most difficult to determine if an error (ex. expected argument is `undefined` or current state of components is invalid) is critical or not.
-Although, it seems that error is unrecoverable, it might be the case that the callback is called when the app has gone to the background or trough activity/window that is not longer visible.
+Although, it seems that error is unrecoverable, it might be the case that the callback is called when the app has gone to the background or trough activity/window that is no longer visible.
 So just reporting the error with `write()` or `error()` is a good option in such cases.

 ## Throw the Error directly in code